Wellbeing and Social Prescribing

 The National Academy for Social Prescribing (NASP) was launched on the 23 October 2019.
 The Academy creates partnerships across the arts, heritage, health, sports, leisure, and the natural environment to promote health and wellbeing at a national and local level.
 NASP champions social prescribing and the work of local communities in connecting people for wellbeing.

 The Thriving Communities programme helps these groups share learning, gain new ideas, access funding and develop partnerships across sectors.

-It includes a Network, designed to bring people and groups together around shared aims, a learning and development programme that uses peer to peer learning and workshops, and an Ideas Hub to share learning and ideas.
+It includes a Network, designed to bring people and groups together around shared aims, a learning and development programme that uses peer-to-peer learning and workshops, and social prescribing stories to share learning and ideas.
 In addition, there are academic partnerships, bringing together leading researchers in the field of social prescribing to ensure that evidence of the impact of social prescribing is accessible, useful and compelling, adding to the large and growing evidence base supporting the benefits of social prescribing for people’s health and wellbeing.